particle-iot/docs/firmware/firmware.md

 _Since 0.4.7.
 This feature is available on the Photon, P1 and Electron out the box.
 On the Core, the `freertos4core` Particle library <a href="https://build.particle.io/libs/56c33d19413c5afea2000601/tab/timers.ino" target="_blank">(Timers.ino example found here)</a> should be used to add FreeRTOS to the core._

 Software Timers provide a way to have timed actions in your program.
 FreeRTOS provides the ability to have up to 10 Software Timers at a time with a minimum resolution of 1 millisecond.
 It is common to use millis() based "timers" though exact timing is not always possible (due to other program delays).
 Software timers are maintained by FreeRTOS and provide a more reliable method for running timed actions using callback functions.
-Please note that Software Timers are "chained" and will be serviced sequencially when several timers trigger simultaneously, thus requiring special consideration when writing callback functions.
+Please note that Software Timers are "chained" and will be serviced sequentially when several timers trigger simultaneously, thus requiring special consideration when writing callback functions.

 ```cpp
 // EXAMPLE